lionslair/laradock-local/README.md

 `git clone git@bitbucket.org/lionslair/laradock.git`

-cd into the cloned directory.
-Due to some bug you need to run the first command as root.
-You may find that there are three files in nginx/ssl owned as root.
-Chown these to your user and you will not need to do the step below.
-Just add nginx to the full up command below.
+cd into the cloned directory and run the command below.

-`docker-compose up -d caddy mysql adminer redis elasticsearch kibana php-worker laravel-horizon selenium workspace nginx sqs sqs-ui`
+`docker-compose up -d caddy mysql adminer redis elasticsearch kibana laravel-horizon selenium workspace`

-*If you find there are issues building the nginx container use*

-`sudo docker-compose build --no-cache nginx`

 ## Sites

+### Caddy

+*Only edit this if using caddy.
+You can not use Caddy and Nginx together.
+Caddy is the default in this setup*

+Configure sites in `./caddy/caddy/Caddyfile`

+edit as needed.

 ### NGNIX

+*If you are going to use nginx you can not use SSL hosts.
+There used to be a bug about building the nginx container and needing root.
+This seems be be solved if not try the below*

+`sudo docker-compose build --no-cache nginx`

+*If using nginx then your start command will be *

+`docker-compose up -d nginx mysql adminer redis elasticsearch kibana laravel-horizon selenium workspace`

 Configure sites in `./laradock/nginx/sites/`

 copy `laravel.conf.example` to `yoursite.conf`

-### Caddy

-Configure sites in `./caddy/caddy/Caddyfile`

-edit as needed.

 ## Hosts file